RiyadhKh4n/CoinFrog/README.md

     * run.py is what Heroku will run when the site is published so this is will act as my 'main' file and is responsible for running the game.
 Any other python files created will contain the relevant functions needed to run the game which will be imported and called in run.py

+    * As a result of the terminal I am using to run the program on, which is supplied by Code Institute.
+The application does not run when the device you are viewing it on has a screen width of less than 750px x 750px.
+So if a user does try open the program on such device then a message will appear letting them know that it cannot be run on a device that small.
+Additionally, if JavaScipt is not enabled then the program is not able to run so I have a message that appears if this is the case.

 * ## Flowcharts

 * I used [LucidChart](lucidchart.com) to help design the project and create the following flowcharts.